 Ivar Smedstad is currently director of Atelier Nord, a media arts organization in Oslo.
 Ivar Smedstad has been working in video art and electronic media since the early 1980s and has participated in numerous international and national video art exhibitions, screenings and festivals. …

-Julia Martin is a visual artist and landscape architect who lives in Seyðisfjörður, Iceland.
-She acts as local project curator and as guide for the Iceland expedition. …
+Julia Martin is a German visual artist and landscape architect who lives in Seyðisfjörður, Iceland.
+She acts as local project curator and as a guide for the Iceland expedition. …

 Stanislav Komárek is a professor in the Department of Philosophy and History of Sciences at the Faculty of Science, Charles University Prague.
 He is also a writer and essayist.
 He also holds a degree in biology from the Faculty of Biological Sciences of Charles University.
 He was briefly employed at the Institute of Parasitology of the Czechoslovak Academy of Sciences in České Budějovice, after which he opted for exile in Austria. …

 Guy van Belle (a.k.a.
 Gívan Belá) is a media artist and curator living in the Czech Republic.
 On occasion he would introduce himself as a media data author, on another as a wind time inventor and clockmaker, then at another as a slide and cigar box guitar musician in a skiffle/spasm band.
 After studying literature and linguistics, philosophy and sculpting, made the switch to computer music at the end of the 1980s. …